joaodarocha/react-languages-app/README.md

 ## Summary

-This React project is a part of <Academia de CÛdigo_>'s JavaScript mini-bootcamp for EY Portugal.
+This React project was made while taking a JavaScript mini-bootcamp.

-author: Jo„o Rocha
+author: Jo√£o Rocha